Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          the same URL for HTTP POST requests as the failed instance.
       4. The new  [=Ingest source=] POST request
-         MUST include the same [=CMAF Header=] or init fragment as the failed instance
+         MUST include the same [=CMAF Header=] or
+         CMAF Header as the failed instance
       5. The [=Ingest source=]
          MUST be properly synced with all other running ingest sources for the same live presentation to generate synced audio/video